Qualytics/userguide/docs/quick.md

     3. `min_length`/`max_length`.
     4. `completeness`/`sparsity`.
     5. `histograms` (ratios of values)
-        1. Firewall calculates more sophisticated statistical measures like: skewness, kurtosis, pearson correlation coefficients.
+        1. Compute Daemon calculates more sophisticated statistical measures like: skewness, kurtosis, pearson correlation coefficients.

 * While these numerical analysis techniques are not strictly `Machine Learning`, the statistical analysis and prep work is necessary to facilitate Machine Learning in order to generate appropriate, statistically relevant data quality rules at scale.